Holiday with your Dog in Devon

 - The Big Sheep, near Bideford, is a family ‘play park’ type day out where there’s plenty of shaded parking and some kennels where you can leave your dog if it’s hot.

 - You can also take your dog to Summerleaze beach, at Bude, and on the southern section of Widemouth Bay all year round.
-Between them, Westward Ho!/Northam Burrows and Bude beaches are the closest to Wheatland Farm.

-Dog Rules at the Eco Lodges
+Dog Rules at Wheatland Farm’s Eco Lodges

 Of course, there are a few do’s and don’ts when you holiday at Wheatland Farm Nature Reserve and Eco Lodges.